-The equalizer influences the amplitudes of frequencies within the audio spectrum.
+The equalizer influences the relative amplitudes of various frequencies within the audible spectrum.

-Attenuating (reducing) or boosting the amplitudes of different frequencies changes the timbre of an instrument or a mix.
+Reducing or boosting the amplitudes of different frequencies changes the timbre of an instrument or a mix.
 The most common frequency ranges that are changed by an equalizer include the:

-Equalization may need to be applied to a single recorded channel, to a group of channels, or an entire track.
+Equalization may need to be applied to a single recorded channel, to a group of channels, or an entire mix.

 The simplest of all equalizers are filters.

 Filters usually take the form of a single button or rotary knob.
-There are three varieties:
+There are three varieties, including:

-- The low pass filter attenuates the level of those frequencies above a set threshold and rolls the top end away from the signal.
+- The low pass filter cuts the level of those frequencies above a set threshold and rolls the top end away from the signal

-- The high pass filter attenuates the level of those frequencies below a set threshold and rolls the bottom end away from the signal.
+- The high pass filter cuts the level of those frequencies below a set threshold and rolls the bottom end away from the signal

 The shelving equalizer is similar to the high pass and low pass filters in that they work on fixed frequency ranges.
 They come in two types: